 As you assess the three rubrics, remember the outcome and the assessment process and give each example two ratings based on the above rubric: one for Validity and one for Clarity for Decision-Making.
-Your ratings should be 1, 2, 3, or 4 (1 for Unacceptable, 2 for Marginal, 3 for Acceptable, and 4 for Exemplary).
+Your ratings should be 1, 2, 3, or 4 (1 for Unacceptable, 2 for Marginal, 3 for Acceptable, and 4 for Exemplary)-whole numbers, no fractions or decimal points.